gsa-gvpt/gvpt-methods/Prediction/README.md

 The session walks through the machine learning models and SuperLearner approach used in the research, including Lasso, Random Forests, Extreme Gradient Boosting, and Neural Networks.

-Video and slides of the presentation can be found below:
+Video recording of the presentation can be found below:

 [Video](https://umd.box.com/s/xvaa45rtjx17rtpop8d0w72t2vi83vzc)